-Effective Jan.
-1, 2015, employees whose sole employment is a seasonal position are excluded from PERA membership if the duration of the employment is limited by the employer to 185 consecutive calendar days or less in each year of employment.
+Effective July 1, 2020, employees whose sole employment is a seasonal position are excluded from PERA membership if the duration of the employment is limited by the employer to six months or less.
 The exclusion applies regardless of whether or not the employing unit anticipates that the same employee will return to the position each season in which it becomes available.
 (Note: Employees who were PERA members on June 30, 2002, or Dec.
-31, 2014, based on seasonal employment that had qualified for membership under the laws previously in effect will retain membership until they terminate public service.)
+31, 2014, or June 30, 2020 based on seasonal employment that had qualified for membership under the laws previously in effect will retain membership until they terminate public service.)